Lois Winstone: Early life

-Acting career
+Career

 Her first major acting role was an uncredited part in Gary Oldman's 1997 drama Nil by Mouth, alongside her father.
-Lois would again appear with her father in 2001's Last Orders, this time playing the role of Kath.
-She appeared in four episodes of The Bill in 2002, playing Chloe Kendrick.
-Two years later in 2004 she appeared in the "Night Fever" episode of Holby City.
+Lois appeared with her father again in Last Orders (2001), this time playing the credited role of Kath.
+She appeared in four episodes of The Bill (2002), playing Chloe Kendrick.
+Two years later in 2004 she appeared in the episode "Night Fever" of Holby City.

 In 2004, she appeared alongside her father again, in Everything.
 2005 saw Lois appear in the TV film Perfect Day.
 In 2006, Winstone played the role of Kirsty in the TV mini-series, When Evil Calls.
 She described her character as "a gothic schoolgirl lesbian".
 In 2007, she played Lilith in Beyond the Rave.
 In 2011 she appeared in the British indie film, The Hot Potato, alongside her father.
-In 2014, she appeared in two episodes of Game of Thrones, season 4, as the "Mole's Town whore."
+In 2014, she appeared in two episodes of Game of Thrones, season 4, as the "Mole's Town whore".

-Modelling career

-Winstone is the face and body of the Ann Summers Spring Summer 2009 Enchantment lingerie collection.
+Winstone was the face and body of the Ann Summers Spring Summer 2009 Enchantment lingerie collection.

-Music career
+In 2014, after Game of Thrones, Winstone stopped acting to form the band Lois & The Love, releasing their debut album, Love Is Louder in 2014, and released the single Pinocchio in 2015.

-Winstone is currently in Lois & The Love.
-Winstone is part of electro pop group This Year's Model, brain child of Manchester techno guru DNCN.
-She also goes by the stage name "Baby Bo" as part of the London-based hip hop trio Crack Village.
+Winstone is part of electro pop group This Year's Model, brain-child of Manchester techno guru DNCN.
+She also goes by the stage name "Baby Bo" as part of the London-based hip hop trio Crack Village, a former member being rapper Akira the Don.
 She describes joining the group as "a fluke".